“Nobody Died At Sandy Hook”

 “I can comment on this because this points to this proves my point that these kids …did they get off a bus?
 Where did they go?
 OK, I think that one of the stories was that the kids got off the bus and they made their way to his house, and there was all this panic or whatever was going on.
 OK, there’s something really wrong with that picture to begin with.” pg.
 112

 None of this happened!
 This is 100% wrong.
-The bus driver – who was driving her own personal vehicle at the time and not a bus – saw a small group of children who had escaped the school running along Riverside Road (which intersects with Dickinson at the fire house).
-Once she realized something was wrong, she pulled over and attempted to help.
-Gene Rosen, who lives literally next to the firehouse, came out from his house to assist.
-That’s the way both Gene Rosen as well as the bus driver (whose police interview can be read in Book 5, 00003250.pdf) tell the story and it is corroborated by an unnamed parent in Book 5, 00002296.pdf.
+The actual story goes like this: the bus driver—who was not driving a bus, but her own personal vehicle—spotted a small group of children who had escaped the school and were running along Riverside Road, which intersects with Dickinson at the firehouse.
+Realizing something was seriously wrong, she pulled over to help.
+Gene Rosen, who lives right next to the firehouse, saw what was happening and came out to assist.
+Both Gene Rosen and the bus driver gave the same account (the bus driver’s police interview is in Book 5, 00003250.pdf), which is also corroborated by an unnamed parent (Book 5, 00002296.pdf).
+So once again, this bizarre version Preston is pushing has no connection to the real events.

 “S: So what…would the protocol be that the children…the children, according to the story, left the school on their own.
 P: Well, that to me, that’s very suspicious in and of itself.” pg.
 112

-What is so suspicious about children running from danger?
-These are five and six year-olds who just witnessed their classmates as well as their teacher being murdered.
-Paul Preston’s heard of fight or flight, correct?
-Maybe?
-One of the children even told police that once they left the classroom, they knew where to go and what to do due to their participation in past fire drills.
+What exactly is suspicious about children fleeing from danger?
+These are five- and six-year-olds who had just witnessed their classmates and teacher being murdered.
+Has Paul Preston heard of the fight-or-flight response?
+One of the children even told police that once they left the classroom, they knew where to go and what to do because of past fire drills.

 “How did the kids get out and just run down the road, you know?” pg.
 112